 The first week is about you learning to program patterns on the toolkit.
 Your job is make one individual pattern.
 We will combine all your light patterns into a single program.
 This program will be used as the “firmware” for the workshop at the roskilde festival.
 Furthermore, you have to prepare the workshop.
 This means laser cutting signs, enclosures etc. and packing the gear that is necessary.

 You will get an introduction to various Fablab disciplines like laser cutting and soldering electronics underway.

-Week 2: Running the workshop at the festival and do field testing.
+Week 3: Running the workshop at the festival, doing field testing, and exam

 During the Roskilde Festival you will run the workshop for four days.
 The workshop will be about making light kits for Roskilde participants.
 They will have the different light patterns options that you programmed the first week.
 This is the time to engage with Roskilde participants on creative hacking with light on their clothes, tents etc. You will help them produce neopixel lights and brainstorm with them about possible use scenarios.
 It is important that you use this time as an inspirational field study to collect ideas about possible projects to use the third week for.
 Here it is important that you take pictures of inspirational objects and situations.

 Note you will need to use 2 days at the festival for exam and exam preperation.